1757 - French invasion of Hanover – French advance in Westphalia

 By June 27, the French main army was still at Bielefeld, but d'Estrées had sent reinforcements to Broglie.

 At the end of June, d'Auvet with a detachment of 1,000 men was sent to East Frisia to raise contributions.
 The Fortress of Emden constituted the sole protection of East Frisia.
-It was defended by the Ostfriese Garnison-Bataillon (300 men by the end of June) and the population of East Frisia was disinclined to resist.
+The fortress was defended by the Ostfriese Garnison-Bataillon (300 men by the end of June) and the population of East Frisia was disinclined to resist.
 The Land Militia that Frederick planned to create had not yet been raised.

 On July 1, d'Estrées detached MM. de Souvré and de Chevert to respectively march to Lemgo and Herford with particular instructions.